BryceSlade/bluetread-technical/README.md

 This project is a very simple weather app that displays the 14 day forecast of a city input by the user.

-The API used is weatherapi.
+Some technologies used:
+- React
+- ReactQuery
+- ReactHookForm
+- Material UI